madhuja-25/ssDNA-mycoviruses/README.md

 ## RESULTS

-Applied to fungal transcriptome data from SRA accession SRR11783516, the HMM search (hmmsearch, E-value threshold 1e-5) identified six candidate ORFs with significant hits against the Rep HMM, all originating from a single Trinity contig cluster (TRINITY_DN692_c0_g1).
+Applied to fungal transcriptome data (Botrytis cinerea) from SRA accession SRR11783516, the HMM search (hmmsearch, E-value threshold 1e-5) identified six candidate ORFs with significant hits against the Rep HMM, all originating from a single Trinity contig cluster (TRINITY_DN692_c0_g1).
 The strongest hits returned E-values as low as 7.6 × 10⁻³¹, indicating high-confidence matches to the Rep domain profile.
 These candidate ORFs were carried forward for BLASTp validation against a custom viral protein database and the NCBI NR database (see 03_search_hmm.sh).
 Full HMMER output is available in results_SRR11783516.tbl and results_SRR11783516.out.

 ## REFERENCES